tedbennett/tedbennett.github.io/src/pages/privacy/pixee.md

 ---
-layout: ../../../layouts/Privacy.astro
+layout: ../../layouts/Privacy.astro
 ---

-## Kude Privacy Policy
+## Pixee Privacy Policy

-Ted Bennett built Kude as a Free app.
+Ted Bennett built Pixee as a Free app.
 This SERVICE is provided by Ted Bennett at no cost and is intended for use as is.

 This page is used to inform visitors regarding my